-To describe experimental realizations of contextuality tests, we adopt as far as possible a ``black-box'' description of the measurements.
-Such a description does not presuppose the validity of quantum mechanics, even though the design of the operations carried out to obtain the measurement results (e.g., which laser pulses to use in ions experiments, or where to put beam splitters and polarizers in photonic experiments) may be motivated by a quantum mechanical description.
+To describe experimental realizations of contextuality tests, we adopt as much as possible a ``black-box'' description of the measurements.
+Such a description does not presuppose the validity of quantum mechanics, even though the design of the operations carried out to obtain the measurement results (such as which laser pulses to use in ion experiments and where to put beam splitters and polarizers in photonic experiments) may be motivated by a quantum mechanical description.
 Each measurement apparatus is seen as a box that takes as input a physical system in a certain state and return a classical output and, possibly, the physical system in a new state.
 We are not interested in the details of the functioning of the apparatus, however, we still need some physical assumptions on how to combine the different experimental apparatuses to observe joint probability distributions.
-In fact, a prerequisite for contextuality, in the sense of the inequalities derived above, is the possibility of performing together two or more measurements, corresponding to non trivial marginal scenarios.
+In fact, a prerequisite for contextuality, in the sense of the previously derived inequalities, is the possibility of performing two or more measurements together, corresponding to nontrivial marginal scenarios.